 It makes sense then, that it could be helpful to seek support from a psychologist when experiencing certain physical symptoms.
 The most commonly reported functional somatic symptoms are musculoskeletal pain, persistent headache, chronic tiredness, chest pain, heart palpitations and gastric symptoms.
 People with these symptoms may find psychological support useful.
 People who have been diagnosed with chronic health conditions may also find it useful to help identify and learn to manage emotional stressors.
 For others, anxiety about their current health or potential health issues create a lot of stress that could be addressed by consulting a psychologist.

-myLife Psychologists provide assessment and treatment of functional somatic symptoms and health anxiety from our practices in Alexandria and Sydney CBD.
+MyLife Psychologists provide assessment and treatment of functional somatic symptoms and health anxiety from our practices in Alexandria.

 Written by Dr Freya Smith, Clinical Psychologist